 Seagrass is an essential food source for dugongs and other marine wildlife and provides key ecosystem services (e.g. fisheries productivity and carbon sequestration).
 Seagrass ecosystems are declining globally due to pressure from coastal development, fishing and boating, pollution and climate change.
 Information on the status of seagrass ecosystems and the services that they provide is lacking.
 The project contributes to reducing these knowledge gaps by engaging local NGOs and communities in the conservation of seagrass.
 NGOs are trained in participatory science to enable them to collect data and identify key seagrass areas.
 This information is then used to engage communities and decision makers in developing policies for seagrass conservation.
 In parallel, the project implements alternative business models in coastal communities to improve livelihoods and contribute funds for seagrass conservation.
 This enhances the sustainability of seagrass ecosystems in the Indo-Pacific.

 State of implementation/results

-- The project team started the development of business models integrating seagrass ecosystem services, including homestays, spirulina aquaculture, and a blue carbon credit scheme, which can provide an additional source of revenue to sustain conservation actions taken by local communities.
-The implementation of business models has started in Indonesia, Thailand and Timor-Leste, and started in Malaysia in March 2021.
+- The project team continues to develop business models integrating seagrass ecosystem services, including homestays, spirulina aquaculture, and a blue carbon credit scheme, which can provide an additional source of revenue to sustain conservation actions taken by local communities.
+The implementation of business models is ongoing in Indonesia, Thailand and Timor-Leste, and started in Malaysia in March 2021.